pkmedu/AnalyzeMEPS/README.md

 incidental or consequential damages caused by anyone’s use of the information or SAS code contained herein.

-Views expressed here are those of Pradip K. Muhuri and do not necessarily represent or reflect those of AHRQ/CFACT.
+Views expressed here are those of the author and do not necessarily represent or reflect those of AHRQ/CFACT.

 Please contact the author (<Pradip.Muhuri@ahrq.hhs.gov>) if you find errors in SAS code or code explanations.